mcneilafegbah/Xavier-Fitness/README.md

 # Deployment

 - The site was deployed to GitHub pages.
+I pushed the code to Github and in the settings I scrolled down pages section and selected main the Source dropdown.

+- I also created a link to the [live site](https://mcneilafegbah.github.io/Xavier-Fitness/)

 # Credits